 With the annual migration of the monarch butterfly upon us, what could be more appropriate than taking a microscopical look at the fascinating structures of the colorful scales on a butterfly’s wing?
 In this installment of The Particle Analyst we feature the work of Taylor Lauster, a recent graduate from North Central College with a bachelor’s degree in Chemical Microscopy.
 As part of her degree requirements, Taylor decided to analyze the scales from butterfly and moth wings using the skills that she acquired during her year-long studies at Hooke College of Applied Sciences.
 Using polarized light microscopy, scanning electron microscopy, Fourier transform infrared microscopy, and Raman micro-spectroscopy, Taylor characterized these delicate and beautiful structures.

 While setting out to study these unique particles, Taylor soon realized that knowing how to use the instrumentation is critical, but being able to sample and prepare these fragile particles takes patience and persistence.
 This challenging project not only helped Taylor to further develop her sample preparation skills, but being an artist, she also wanted to create an interesting image by selecting and arranging the scales from a butterfly’s wing.
-To do this, Taylor turned to the guidance and know-how of Senior Research Microscopist Anna Teetsov to learn a few tricks-of-the-trade on arranging these microscopic particles into a recognizable form.
+To do this, Taylor turned to the guidance and know-how of Senior Research Microscopist Anna Teetsov to learn a few tricks of the trade for arranging these microscopic particles into a recognizable form.
 Anna is known throughout the world for developing pioneering particle handling techniques for instrumental analysis, and also for fun activities like arranging particles such as butterfly scales, pollen, and diatoms into works of micro-art.
 This enlarged photomicrograph of butterfly scales as a mixed flower arrangement is displayed at the entrance of McCrone Associates (Figure 1).

 I thought it would be fun to show our readers a few of the key tools required to make such an arrangement yourself.
 There are three essential tools that you will need to make: